1998anwesha/OCR_and_Loan_Status_prediction/README.md

 We trained an ANN model with softmax activation  (90% validation accuracy) on the output layer and added a dropout layer to prevent overfitting.
 Achieved better accuracy than ML models like SVM (55% accuracy) or MNB.

+Please refer to this report for detailed insights on the algorithms used, models trained and the kind of data used.